“God created you with emotions, and he wants you to be real, to let your emotions out by expressing them to him.”

 Are you at the breaking point today?
 Is the stress level rising in your life?
 Some of you say, “You have no idea what I’m going through right now!”
 I don’t know the pain in your heart, but God does.
 God is aware of the stress in your life, and God cares about the stress in your life.
 God can help you in the stress in your life—if you will take these steps … take it all to Jesus and say, “I put it in your hands.”

 Jesus said it like this: “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
-I won’t lay anything heavy or ill-fitting on you” (Matthew 11:28–29, The Message).
+I won’t lay anything heavy or ill-fitting on you” (Matt.
+11:28–29).